 Formal Grievance Filing and Hearing Sample Clauses

 Formal Grievance Filing and Hearing.
-If resolution is not possible through Step 2 (ADR) and the matter is not resolved within 30 calendar days from the date that the Alternative Dispute Resolution process began, the neutral participant must again inform Complainant of his/her/their right to file a formal grievance.
-In the event Member files a grievance, the neutral participant from ADR may not join in the formal complaint process.
-Therefore, Volunteer Iowa’s Executive Director will appoint a different neutral party to oversee the Grievance Hearing process.
+If resolution is not possible through Step 2 (ADR) and the matter is not resolved within 30 calendar days from the date that the Alternative Dispute Resolution process began, the neutral party must again inform the aggrieving party of his or her right to file a formal grievance.
+In the event an aggrieved party files a grievance, the neutral party from ADR may not participate in the formal complaint process.
+Therefore, OneStar Foundation’s CEO will appoint a different neutral party to oversee the Grievance Hearing process.
 In addition, no communication or proceedings of the informal dispute resolution process may be referred to or introduced into evidence at the grievance and arbitration hearing.
 Any decision by the neutral party is advisory and is not binding unless both parties agree.
-Timeline Grievance must be filed no later than one year after the alleged occurrence (except for fraud and criminal activity).
+Timeline: Grievance must be filed no later than one year after the alleged occurrence (except for fraud and criminal activity).
 The grievance hearing must be conducted no later 30 calendar days after the filing.
 A decision is made no later than 60 calendar days after the filing.

 AutoNDA by SimpleDocs